DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 ```[Turb base name]```.

 The system will always force the values of the tags to be lower case anyway, and
-when working on Windows, this might cause some confusing and unexpected behaviour.
+when working on Windows, this might cause some confusing and unexpected behavior.
 The tags themselves can have lower and upper case characters as can be seen
 in the example above.